maxtepkeev/architect/README.rst

 Donations and Sponsorship
 -------------------------

-If you like this project and want to support it you have 3 options:
+If you like this project and want to support it you have several options:

 #.
 Just give this project a star at the `GitHub <https://github.com/maxtepkeev/architect>`_ repository.
-#.
-You can express your gratitude via `Gratipay <https://gratipay.com/maxtepkeev/>`_.
 #.
 Become a sponsor.
 Contact me via ``tepkeev at gmail dot com`` if you are interested in becoming a sponsor
    and we will discuss the terms and conditions.